John Sullivan (general): Political and military actions (1774–1775)

 In response to Wentworth's action dismissing the Assembly and the call for a Continental Congress to support Boston after the British sanctions against it, on July 21, 1774, the first Provincial Congress of New Hampshire met at Exeter, with Sullivan as Durham's delegate.
 The assembly sent him and Nathaniel Folsom as delegates to the First Continental Congress.
 The assembly adopted a Declaration of Rights and Grievances on October 14, 1774.
 By November 8, Sullivan and Folsom were back in New Hampshire to work for acceptance of the Declaration and the Association of the colonies to support economic measures to achieve their objectives.

 On October 19, 1774, a royal order in council prohibited the export of powder and arms to America, and Lord Dartmouth secretly wrote to the colonial governors to secure gunpowder, arms and ammunition in the provinces.
 After Paul Revere was sent by the Massachusetts committee to warn the Portsmouth militia of a rumored British movement toward Fort William and Mary, the militia raided the fort and seized gunpowder on December 14.
 Sullivan led another militia force on a second raid on December 15, taking 16 cannon, about 60 muskets and other stores.
 They were prevented from returning for other cannon and supplies by the arrival of the man-of-war Canceaux, followed two days later by the frigate Scarborough.
 Wentworth refrained from seeking to arrest Sullivan and others because he thought he had little popular support and the militia would not act.

 In January 1775, a second Provincial Congress at Exeter voted to send Sullivan and John Langdon to the Second Continental Congress.
 Sullivan, supported by Folsom and Langdon, persuaded the assembly to petition Wentworth to call a New Hampshire Assembly that he would not dissolve.
 Wentworth responded by dismissing Sullivan from the militia and further postponing the meeting of the assembly.
 Since Wentworth believed he had little power to arrest Sullivan and other leaders of the extra–legal assembly, Sullivan and Langdon started traveling to Philadelphia.
 Upon arrival in Philadelphia, Sullivan joined those who argued that war had been started by the actions at the Battles of Lexington and Concord and that the colonies should proceed with it.

-Congress soon decided that they must take charge of the army forming around Boston.
-They appointed George Washington as commander in chief and several other generals, including Sullivan as a brigadier general.
+Congress soon decided that it must take charge of the army forming around Boston.
+It appointed George Washington as commander in chief and several other generals, including Sullivan as a brigadier general.
 On June 27, 1775, Sullivan left Philadelphia to join the army at the siege of Boston.